Skip to main content

 AMA Medical Ethics

-Under the AMA's principles of medical ethics, a physician must have a dedication to providing "competent medical care, with compassion and respect for human dignity and rights."
+Under the AMA’s principles of medical ethics, a physician must be dedicated to providing “competent medical care, with compassion and respect for human dignity and rights.”
 Consider, for example, a patient whose religious beliefs prohibit pork and products derived from pork.
-This person would like to decline a porcine heart valve replacement.
-Their entire health care team must respect the patient's religious beliefs, including respect for alternative non-porcine treatment options.

 Reporting Disrespect for Your Beliefs

-If anyone disrespects or refuses to respect the patient's beliefs, the patient can file complaints with the patient advocate and the medical licensing board.
-The patient may also review any legal options with a health care attorney.
+If anyone disrespects or refuses to respect the patient’s beliefs, the patient can file complaints with the patient advocate and the medical licensing board.
+The patient may also review any legal options with a healthcare attorney.

 Right to a Second Medical Opinion